Lamden/docs/docs/lamdejs.md

 Lamden-js is a published npm package that you can install by regular command as any other npm package.

-By using Lamden-js you don't need to communicate with a wallet installed in the browser.
-This package allows to develop dApp on any platform.
+By using Lamden-js, you don't need to communicate with a wallet installed in the browser.
+This package allows us to develop dApp on any platform.

 ```bash
 npm install lamden-js